Information About Book Sale Finder

 - Weekly Sale Mail to about 18,000 subcribers (subscriptions are free)

-- Appears as first non-paid listing in Google and other search engines with key words 'book sale' or 'book sales'
+- Appears as first non-paid listing in Google and other search engines with key words 'book sale'

 History of Book Sale Finder